Log Index¶

 Note

-- The index name must be unique, must start with a letter, and can only contain lowercase letters, numbers, or "_" characters; it cannot be modified, and deleted index names cannot be recreated;
+- The index name must be unique, start with a letter, and only contain lowercase letters, numbers, or “_” characters.
+It cannot be modified, and once deleted, the index name cannot be recreated;

-- By default, all logs are stored in a default index named
+- Default index: all logs are stored by default in an index named

 default

-, and the default index cannot be modified or deleted; - After setting up multiple log indexes, logs will flow into the first matching index, and the same log will not be saved repeatedly across indexes;
+.
+This index only supports modification of key fields; - Log flow: after setting up multiple indices, logs will flow into the first matching index.
+A single log will not be saved across different indices;

 default